Velo Sports Center

-The VELO Sports Center is a velodrome located in Carson, California, United States.
-It is currently the only cycling track of its kind located in the United States.
+The VELO Sports Center is a velodrome in Carson, California, United States.
+It is currently the only cycling track of its kind in the US.
 Formerly known as the ADT Event Center or LA Velodrome, it opened in 2004 on the California State University, Dominguez Hills Campus, part of the Dignity Health Sports Park complex.
 The facility is owned and operated by Anschutz Entertainment Group (AEG).

-The track has hosted the 2004 UCI Junior Track World Championships, 2005 UCI Track Cycling World Championships, 2006-2008 UCI Track Cycling World Cups, and 2012 UCI Para-cycling Track World Championships, and will host the 2028 Summer Olympics' Cycling competitions.
-The Official Olympic and Paralympic Training Site is home for USA Cycling’s national track cycling program, as well as for cyclists of all ages and ability levels year-round.
-It was the home for the Canadian Cycling Association’s national track cycling program.
+The track has hosted the 2004 UCI Junior Track World Championships, 2005 UCI Track Cycling World Championships, 2006-2008 UCI Track Cycling World Cups, 2012 UCI Para-cycling Track World Championships and 2024 Pan American Track Cycling Championships.
+It will host the 2028 Summer Olympics' Cycling competitions.
+The Official Olympic and Paralympic Training Site is home to USA Cycling’s national track cycling program, as well as for cyclists of all ages and ability levels year-round.
+It was the home of the Canadian Cycling Association’s national track cycling program.